 If you can, use a snowblower.
 There’s nothing like a tractor-powered snowblower (US CA) for turning a big job into a big job done.
 To remove snow from a gravel drive, use the skid shoes so you leave about 1 inch of snow behind.
 That way you’ll avoid picking up gravel that will run through your implement and be thrown into the grassy areas along your drive.

 In this video we’ve matched a Frontier SB1174 3-Point Snowblower (US CA) with a John Deere 4052M (US CA) Compact Utility Tractor.

 If the wind is blowing, start on the most upwind section of the driveway and set the chute deflector to discharge snow downwind.

 If you’re confronted with snow that is very deep, raise the snowblower and remove a top layer of snow.
 Then lower the snowblower and make a second pass to remove the remaining snow.

 When you’re done, make sure you clean out the auger/impeller of your snowblower before putting it away.
 Snow left in those areas of the machine can freeze solid, prevent the snowblower from operating properly at next start up, causing damage to the machine’s internal parts.

 Read your operator’s manual thoroughly before operating your snowblower.
 Reviewing it as you get ready to start a new season is also a good idea.

 Hopefully you spent some time in late fall getting your gravel driveway ready for winter.
 Now the snow has fallen and it’s time to dig out.
-The good news is you can also use a rear blade to remove snow from a gravel drive.
+The good news is you can also use a rear blade (US CA) to remove snow from a gravel drive.